djangodeployment/django-deployment-book/06-gunicorn.rst

    they will be queued.

    ``gevent``, on the other hand, is event-driven.
-If you don't understand what this means, read "Apache vs. nginx" in the Appendix.
+If you don't understand what this means, read my `Apache vs. nginx`_ blog post.
    ``sync`` works like Apache (except that the most common setup for Apache is for it to use threads, whereas Gunicorn's ``sync`` mode uses processes, which consume more memory than threads and are more